Douglas Moggach: Works

 Moggach discovered an unpublished manuscript by Bruno Bauer, which had been awarded the Prussian Royal Prize in philosophy by a panel headed by Hegel in 1829.
 This manuscript, written in Latin, is held in the archives of the Humboldt Universität, Berlin, but had not been recognized before.
 Moggach shows how after attending Hegel's lectures on logic in 1828, Bauer applies this logic to the categories of aesthetic judgement that Kant had developed in his Third Critique.
 Starting from the Hegelian premise of the unity of thought and being, Bauer wants to show that the separation of subject and object in Kant's Critiques of Pure and of Practical Reason remains a feature of the Critique of Judgement.
 Bauer argues that Kant does make efforts to bridge the gap, and he opens the path that Hegel will follow, but Kant does not finally succeed in this objective.
 What prevents him from succeeding is his faulty treatment of the categories involved in making aesthetic judgements.
 Moggach thinks that in this early text Bauer also lays the foundations for his later theory of infinite self-consciousness, and for his specific type of ethical and historical idealism.
-An Italian edition, Sui Principi del Bello, with additional interpretative materials, was released by University of Palermo in 2019.
+An Italian edition, Sui Principi del Bello, with additional interpretive materials, was released by University of Palermo in 2019.

 Moggach's book The Philosophy and Politics of Bruno Bauer (CUP, 2003) is the first major study in English of Bruno Bauer (1809–82), a student of Hegel and a leader of the Hegelian School in Prussia.
 The book establishes Bauer as a representative of German republicanism, and traces the emergence of this movement from philosophical and religious polemics of the 1830s and 1840s, its relation to Kant and Hegel, and its assessment of political and economic change, especially the French Revolution and its impact on German states.
 This work was short-listed for the 2004 C. B. Macpherson Prize, awarded by the Canadian Political Science Association.
 It was reviewed by Frederick Beiser in The Times Literary Supplement, 24 September 2004; Choice, November 2004; and other journals.

 A German translation was published in 2009.
 A Chinese translation appeared in 2022.